BitcoinChiangMai/BitDevs/about.md

 ---
 layout: default
+title: About
 ---

-BitDevs is a community for those interested in discussing and participating in the research and development of Bitcoin and related protocols.
-You can be well versed with or new to the topics, all are welcome.
-Be advised: discussion will be technical.
+BitDevs is a regular community series for Bitcoiners interested in Bitcoin's latest research and technical development.

 ### Socratic Seminars